96boards/documentation/ConsumerEdition/DragonBoard-410c/Installation/LinuxSDBoot.md

 If the internal eMMC is mounted, unmount it.
 Using the mount point provided as an example from the previous section:
 `sudo umount /mnt/Internalemmc`

-Now you are ready to create an image of the internal eMMC `sudo dd if=/dev/mmcblk0 of=~/sd-card-copy.img bs=4M`
+Now you are ready to create an image of the internal eMMC:
+`sudo dd if=/dev/mmcblk0 of=~/sd-card-copy.img bs=4M`

 A file should now exist on your SD Card (sd-card-copy.img in this example) that can be used to create an identical image another SD Card or placed in another Dragonboard 410c and re-imaging the internal eMMC.
 Again assuming you are still on a Dragonboard 410c that is running out of the SD Card image, do the following to re-image the internal eMMC: